-Ann Todd had portrayed the title character in theatrical productions of the play this film was based on, and had always wanted to play her in a film adaptation.
-Shortly after she married director David Lean, he agreed to make this film and cast her as the lead as a "wedding present" of sorts.
+Ann Todd had portrayed the title character in theatrical productions of the play on which this movie was based, and had always wanted to play her in a movie adaptation.
+Shortly after she married director Sir David Lean, he agreed to make this movie and cast her as the lead as a "wedding present" of sorts.
 See more »

 When the prosecutor first walks away from addressing the jury the first time, the shadow of a boom can clearly be seen following after him across the jury.
 See more »

 A lesser known but no less than brilliant David Lean film

 As one of David Lean's lesser known films, I did not have any great expectations (excuse the pun) before watching this film.
 After watching the film, the only conclusion that I could draw is that it is lesser known because it is hard to acquire rather than because it is a lesser Lean film.
 Lean's directing in 'Madeleine' is on par with his grand visions of the two works of Charles Dickens that he had directed in the few years before this one.
 With Guy Green photographing again, and once again John Bryan involved in the film's production design, Lean creates a visual feast here that helps flesh out the themes of the screenplay.

 The film is about a woman of wealth who is torn between a foreign working class man who she loves, and her father's expectations that she marries within her own class.
 Her father is a strict, conservative man, and Madeleine keeps her love affair a secret because she knows that he would not approve.
 However, she feels guilty for leading her lover on when she knows that it is futile.
 To make matters worse, her father is insisting that she lets an upper class young man romance her.
 Madeleine is unsure how to cope with the situation, and even considers using poison at one point in time.